oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 It is now possible to add Red Hat Storage nodes to the Gluster cluster, and to mount Gluster volumes as storage domains. **iptables** rules no longer block storage domains from being added to the cluster.

-### ⁠Populating the ISO Storage Domain
+### ⁠11.12.
+Populating the ISO Storage Domain

 **Summary**

-An ISO storage domain is attached to a data center, ISO images must be uploaded to it.
-Red Hat Enterprise Virtualization provides an ISO uploader tool that ensures that the images are uploaded into the correct directory path, with the correct user permissions.
+An ISO storage domain is attached to a data center, ISO images must be uploaded to it. oVirt provides an ISO uploader tool that ensures that the images are uploaded into the correct directory path, with the correct user permissions.

 The creation of ISO images from physical media is not described in this document.
 It is assumed that you have access to the images required for your environment.